boginw/P5/report/Identifying Actors.md

 #### The Users

-In many circumstances the drivers and the passangers of the car are the victims of injury during a car accident.
+In many circumstances, the drivers and the passangers of the car are the victims of injury during a car accident.
 As injury inarguably is an undesirable result, which is why the users are also considered an actor.
-As mentioned earlier in regards to car accidents and the correlation between death and an increase of total expenses in Denmark, it is course inexpedient and rather undesirable as the Danish welfare system depends on all taxpayers to continue providing healthcare and making other areas in Denmark free to the general public.
 Given a fully autonomous car, the user focuses on other things whilst in transit.
 Essentially, this frees the user from spending time on driving.

 [^vejdirektoratet]: http://www.vejdirektoratet.dk/DA/om-os/nyheder-og-presse/nyheder/Sider/F%C3%A6rre-dr%C3%A6bte-i-trafikken-i-2017---men-fortsat-for-mange.aspx